 Even in written communication, one who writes well is the one who uses simple words and presents his thoughts in an easy to understand manner.
 So, when readers peruse his written copy they can take part in his imagination and elicit the right responses as per the needs of the document.

-4) Cultural Differences
+4) Cultural Barriers

 This is more often seen in oriental societies where there are more taboos about communication between opposite genders.
 Certain topics may be off-limits not just in routine conversation but in arts, cinema as well.
 In a corporate setting, up its best to stay away from politics, religion, sex, disability, racism or anything that puts off your colleagues.